Pootzi/python_cheatsheet/README.md

-# redme file for cheatsheet.
+# readme file for cheatsheet.